fengyiwu98/TensorISTD/README.md

    % Line Type
    LineType = {':' }; %'-.'
    ```
-   - 📂 The evaluation 3DROC result have the following structure:
+   - 📂 The evaluation 3D-ROC result has the following structure:
    ```
    ├──./fig_results/
    │    ├── sequence1